informatics-lab/ukrse_2022_mlops_walkthrough/README.md

 ```
 jupyter lab
 ```
-The Jupyter Lab interface will pop up in your dafuly browser.
+The Jupyter Lab interface will pop up in your default browser.

 ### Links